ObelardO/TSS-Package/README.md

 # TSS-Package
 TSS Release for Unity Package Manager
 .
-This repo is intended only for release. don't edot this!
+This repo is intended only for release. don't edit this!
 See original repository: https://github.com/ObelardO/TSS